 To help you out, we will provide a number of important guidelines that will enable you to properly choose a knife that best fits your needs and preferences.
 Here are some things you should look at before purchasing a knife.

 You may believe that knives are only good for cutting, but you may be only used to the ones you have in your knife block in the kitchen.
-Contrary to what you may believe, different kinds of knives serve different purposes and are capable of completely a large variety of tasks.
-Here are just some of the most common applications of a combat / survival knife:
+Contrary to what you may believe, different kinds of knives serve different purposes and are capable of completing a large variety of tasks.
+Here are just some of the most common applications of a combat/survival knife:

 - Hunting: A good combat knife can serve as your tool to harvest small game animals or even fish.